Connecting to RCP

 Once we have the container running on a node of the RCP cluster, we can attach to it in VSCode.
 To do this, we need to have the following extensions installed:

 From the Kubernetes menu, we can see the IC and the RCP Cluster.
 We will enter the menu of the RCP Cluster -> Workloads -> Pods and we will see our container with a green indicator showing that it is running.
 Right-clicking on it will give us the option to "Attach to Visual Studio".
 Upon clicking, the editor will open in a new window within the container.
-When opening a new terminal, we will find ourselves directly in our personal folder.
-We can install new extensions, and they will be saved for future sessions.
+We are then invited to open a folder, it should be our personal folder (/mloscratch/users/$GASPAR

 Windows (WSL connection)